sarhp/power-bi-end-to-end-portfolio-identifying_top_youtube_creators/README.md

 <br>

-## Data Quality Check
+## (SQL) Data Quality Check
-Before pushing the cleaned data into Power BI, we want to ensure that it meets the following criteria:
+Before importing the cleaned data into Power BI, we want to ensure that our cleaned data meets the following criteria:

 <br>